Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 And Chris Ray has not gotten back to either of the senator or the congressman.

-This is incontrovertible proof that Christopher Lay lied to the FBI and whistleblowers are being retaliated against.
+This is incontrovertible proof that Christopher Relay lied to the FBI and whistleblowers are being retaliated against.

-And they're, and it's if that weren't bad enough, there's the next component.
+And if that weren't bad enough, there's the next component.

-Well, and the shoe is on the other foot test.
+Well, and the shoe is on the other foot.

-I think this is this is actually something useful to consider because you look at the treatment of Cheramella, the incredible lengths to which you know, people you got all these congressional members going with sailing saying we have to protect this person with everything we've got.
+I think this is actually worth, if you're talking to people of a different, let's say, political persuasion, I think this is actually something useful to consider because you look at the treatment of Charamella, the incredible lengths to which you got all these congressional members going with saying we have to protect this person with everything we've got.

-And on the other hand, we have agent friend here who's basically looks like it he's being thrown under the bus.
+And on the other hand, we have Agent Friend here who's basically looks like he's being thrown under a bus.

 Completely different treatment.